Performance

 Japan’s Act on Rational Use and Appropriate Management of Fluorocarbons

-Note that we include in our Scope 1 calculations fugitive emissions from group companies whose annual fugitive emissions total less than 1 kiloton of carbon dioxide equivalent. -
+Note that we include in our Scope 1 calculations not only emissions from group companies with annual fugitive emissions of 1,000 t-CO2e or more but also emissions from group companies with annual fugitive emissions of less than 1,000 t-CO2e.

 We use the following standards to calculate emissions from our group’s hog farming operations—specifically, methane emissions from enteric fermentation, and methane and nitrous oxide emissions from waste and manure management: